 If that ain't home, then I don't what the hell is.

-9. Blogger Randy Says:
+9. Blogger Unknown Says:

 Reggio Emila might be a good place for your kids, particularly your daughter, given the special needs you mentioned earlier.
 You might want to check it out.